 The Student Senate will, in cooperation with the administration, have the final authority to authorize, monitor and coordinate all Student Clubs formation, funding, events, and fundraising in accordance with the Student Senate Club Handbook, Minnesota State Colleges and Universities Board and Central Lakes College policies.

 Section 3.
 Policies & Procedure

-d.
-A club representative shall be present at every Regular Senate Meeting or a written report submitted to the Executive Board at least 24 hours prior to the meeting.
+A club representative shall be present at a minimum of two Senate Meetings per month or a written report submitted to the Executive Board at least 24 hours prior to the meeting.
 If a club member is not able to attend Student Senate meetings, it is their responsibility to work out a substitute option with the Executive Board.
 If a club has two consecutive missed meetings, excluding when a report was submitted, the Student Senate reserves the right to freeze their club accounts until they restart attending meetings, this action will be communicated immediately to the club through official channels.